ianlumiere/PracticeProblems/spark/spark_notes.md

 Both represent data with rows, columns, and schema.
 PySpark DFs support distributed computation, but Pandas does not.
+A PySpark DF is underneath an RDD.
-If you know Pandas, then moving to PySpark will be natural
+If you know Pandas, then moving to PySpark will be natural.

 ## DAGs